matteoc99/laravel-preference/README.md

 'Scope': the `PreferenceableModel` Model
 'Group': the `PreferenceGroup` enum

-routes then get transformed to:
+Routes then get transformed to:

 | Action    | URI                                               | Description                                                 |
 |-----------|---------------------------------------------------|-------------------------------------------------------------|